JeffreyBenjaminBrown/mindmaps/README.md

 What these files are
 ====================
-.mm files are mindmaps, which are graphs of text. fresh.mm is the file I write to most frequently.
+.mm files are mindmaps, which are graphs of text.
+You can read about why mindmaps are so awesome [here](tech/motivation.md).

+fresh.mm is the file I write to most frequently.
 Things in fresh.mm can be about anything.
 The other files have particular topics: art.mm is about art, etc. The two exceptions are go.mm, which is (generally old) instructions to myself, and discard.mm, which is probably not very important.

 In the tech/ subfolder:
 * coding.mm is projects I was building
 * use.mm is how to use things (like Unix, sed, etc.)
 * lang.mm is about programming languages

-You can read about why mindmaps are so awesome [here](tech/motivation.md).

 Getting your computer to display a mindmap
 ==========================================
-For these, you will need to install a mindmap application that recognizes the .mm format.
+To use these, you will need to install a mindmap application that recognizes the .mm format.
 I suggest Freeplane -- it's simple, powerful, popular, free, open-source, and available for Linux, Mac and Windows.

 Once you've got a mindmap app, you'll need to download a mindmap and open it from your own computer.
-If you do not want or know how to use "git clone", the simplest way to open one of them this:
+If you are not comfortable using "git clone", the simplest way to open one of them this:

 (1) Point your browser to one of the mindmaps.
 (Those hyperlinks above in .mm all go to mindmaps.)